 Author: Karen Katz

 Publisher: Penguin USA

-This beautiful book illustrated by the author herself, makes it a breeze for toddlers and preschoolers to learn saying ‘Please’ and ‘Sorry.’
+This beautiful book illustrated by the author herself makes it a breeze for toddlers and preschoolers to learn to say ‘Please’ and ‘Sorry.’
 What children will love the most about the book, is the Lift-A-Flap design, through which they discover the answer to be used in various situations.
 There are funny and familiar situations such as burping at the table and breaking a sibling’s toy, depicted in a way that children would easily understand.

 How do Dinosaurs Eat Their Food?

 Author: Jane Yolen